questaware/microemacs/src/microemacs.md

  Prefixing S- denotes the shifted version of that key.

- Prefixing M- denotes prefixing Esc before a key.

  Prefixing ^X denotes prefixing ^X before a key.

+ Prefixing M- denotes prefixing *ESC* before a key.
+ M-0, M-1, M-2, ...
+M-10, ...
+Prefix the following key with a count
+ M-- Prefixes the following key with -1
+ M---1, M--2, ...
+Prefix the following key with this count

  All of the above combinations are keys, e.g. ^XS-FN6